-The questionable legality of products or services: Many people associate this factor with high-risk businesses.
+The questionable legality of products or services: Many banks associate this factor with high-risk businesses.
 Drug paraphernalia or pornography are some of the most obvious examples, but there is a long list of others.

-Questionable marketing practices: Some business are associated with the idea of a scam.
+Questionable marketing practices: Some business practices are associated with the idea of a scam.
 Do you offer Free Trials which become subscriptions?

 Bad personal credit: Your business is the primary focus in classifying high-risk status.
 However, your personal credit can be part of this equation too.